flatcar/Flatcar/governance.md

 Becoming a maintainer is about building trust with the current maintainers of the project and being a person that they can depend on to make decisions in the best interest of the project in a consistent manner.

 People interested in becoming maintainers are encouraged to reach out to the existing maintainers well before they expect to be nominated.
-Likewise, existing maintainers may approach contributors who have shown that they are ready to grow into the role.
+Likewise, existing maintainers may approach Contributors who have shown that they are ready to grow into the role.
-Early conversations are encouraged so that we can help contributors understand the project, find impactful ways to contribute, and build toward maintainership deliberately.
+Early conversations are encouraged so that we can help Contributors understand the project, find impactful ways to contribute, and build toward maintainership deliberately.

 There is no single checklist for becoming a maintainer.
 Instead, maintainer candidates are expected to demonstrate continuous engagement with both the project and the community over time.